William Hamilton's worries about the future

 - PKU is a hereditary disease mentioned by Hamilton.

 There is no cure for PKU, but newborns who are diagnosed early and maintain a diet low in phenylalanine (Phe) can have a normal life span with normal mental development.
 Women with PKU can have normal pregnancies when they maintain the low-Phe diet.
 With new technologies, some are men becoming fathers.
+In 2018 a clinical trial started to test whether genetically engineerd Escherichia coli strains (with 2 genes inserted that produce enzymes that can break down phenylalanine) could benefit PKU patients (204).
 In those cases the mutation is transmitted to the next generation.
 Because of this success PKU has become increasingly common.

 - Hemophilia (haemophilia): prior to the 1960s when effective treatment became available, average life expectancy was only 11 years (no reproduction possible).
 By the 1980s the life span was 50–60 years.
 According to the WHO: "Children with haemophilia now face few limitations.
 They certainly attend normal schools, most jobs are open to them, and full participation in society through employment, marriage and having children is now the norm.
 It is anticipated, however, that the number of people with haemophilia in developed countries will increase steadily over the next few decades".